jezzsantos/saastack/docs/README.md

 We also give you several macros in the text editor (a.k.a.
 Live Templates) for creating certain kinds of classes, like DDD ValueObjects and DDD AggregateRoots, and xUnit test classes.

 You can see all of these things in the Platform/Tools projects.

+## Deployment

+The codebase is ready for deployment immediately, from your GitHub repository.
+Deployment can be performed by any tool set to any environment, any way you like, we just made it easy for GitHub actions.

+For more details, see the [Deployment](DEPLOYMENT.md) documentation.